JanNYy/cloudx-java-azure-dev/content/modules/module-11-final/task.md

 **Definition of Done:**

 1. The PetStore Public API services are configured for auto-scaling.
-2. Deployment slots are set up for the PetStore Web App.
+2. *If using Azure App Services*: Deployment slots are set up for the PetStore Web App. *If using Azure Container Apps*:
+   Multi-revision deployments are configured for the PetStore Web App with traffic distribution.
 3. The Pet and Product Services have successfully migrated to Azure Database for PostgreSQL.
 4. The Order Service has been updated to use Cosmos DB as its database.
 5. The Order Items Reserver Azure Function is able to create Reservation JSON files in Azure Blob Storage by communicating through the Service Bus.